IsaacBradley/Cafeteria-POS-system/README.md

-*Tharaka Uni Cafeteria Management Software helps in automating the Payment System of a typical cafeteria*
+*Tharaka Uni Cafeteria Management Software helps in automating the Payment System of a typical retail hotel*